-We aim to provide a broad and balanced curriculum for all our pupils including those with Special Educational Needs or a Disability and try to ensure full curriculum entitlement and access.
+We aim to provide a broad and balanced curriculum for all our pupils including those with Special Educational Needs or a Disability.
 We are committed to maximum inclusion commensurate with meeting individual needs.
 With the efficient use of resources, we aim to provide the highest quality of education for all pupils.
-To support these aims, the following structures, procedures and systems are in place.
+To support these aims, the following structures, procedures and systems are inplace.